jianshen92/digital-garden/content/blog/2023 -- A Year of Reflection and Exploration.md

 By the end of July, I had several offers, each with its advantages and disadvantages.
 Notably, all offers came through referrals or connections.

 Deciding on an offer was incredibly challenging, especially as it reawakened past emotional traumas.
-I consulted many for advice, notably Ulf, Yann, and Sze Jin, who offered valuable perspectives.
+I consulted many for advice, notably Ulf, Yann, Robert (from Cardano!) and Sze Jin, who offered valuable perspectives.
 I'm grateful to everyone for their support.

 Ultimately, I employed the Regret Minimization Framework, devised by Jeff Bezos, asking myself, "Would I regret X if I made Y decision in two years?"
 The answers weren't straightforward.
 I was on the verge of accepting other offers, but I chose BentoML, recognizing a deep-seated fear of missing out on this opportunity with a "Silicon Valley" startup, however vain that may seem.